Mira Costa High School: Mira Costa Bands

 In May 2016, the Mira Costa Bands traveled to Carnegie Hall in New York as part of a series outlining the best band programs in the country.
 The band had previously performed at Carnegie Hall in 2011.
 In 2014 the band received the Grammy Foundation Signature Schools 2014 Gold Award, which includes a grant of $5000.

 La Vista

 Mira Costa's student-run newspaper La Vista has been a perennial winner of silver and gold awards from the Columbia Scholastic Press Association since 1980.

 Mustang Morning News

-The Mustang Morning News is a student-run broadcast run weekly on Tuesdays and Thursdays.
+The Mustang Morning News is a student-run broadcast.

 Model United Nations

 Mira Costa Model United Nations is a debate team that takes part in mock debates of the United Nations.
 The team hosts the Los Angeles Invitational Model United Nations (LAIMUN) Conference, a novice and advanced conference held in docket-style debate.
 Mira Costa's team has multiple Large School Delegation awards.